- I am a current NJIT student who currently does not live on campus, what is the possibility of me receiving a housing assignment?

 We may have a limited number of triple rooms.

-First year students live in Cypress and Redwood Halls.
+First year students live in Cypress, Redwood and the Honors Halls.
 Rooms are fully furnished, air- conditioned and are wired for networking to the University's main computer system and to the Internet.
 Each hall has common areas and facilities including lounges, study areas, kitchens and laundry rooms.
 Rooms are wired for phone and cable TV.
 Other services include: washer and dryers, snack and soda machines, recreational equipment (pool, ping- pong, large screen televisions, etc.) and mail service Monday-Friday.
 Redwood Hall has: *207 first year and upper class students *double rooms *two community bathrooms on each floor Cypress Hall has: *430 first year and upper class students *two double rooms share a bathroom.

 NJIT has a food service contract with an independent vendor, which offers well-balanced, nutritious meals with menus that feature traditional hot foods, fast foods, soup and salad bar, deli sandwiches and desserts.
 Pizza, Italian specialties and grilled sandwiches are also featured.
 Options to the full-feature menu include vegetarian, vegan and low-fat desserts.